A Helpful Guide For Hiking With Small Dogs

 Pick up your dog’s poop.
 Do not leave it in a poo bag by the side of the trail with the idea you’ll come back for it.
 You might miss it on the way back or you might decide on a different trail instead of backtracking… Double bag if you’re concerned the bag might break.

-If you’re on a backpacking or camping trip, bury your dog’s feces in a hole 6 – 8 inches deep at least 200-feet off the trail, away from camp, and away from water sources.
-If you’re using a poo bag, make sure it’s biodegradable like these at Amazon.
+If you’re on a backpacking or camping trip, bury your dog’s feces in a hole 6 – 8 inches deep at least 200 feet off the trail, away from camp, and away from water sources.
+If you’re using a poo bag, make sure it’s biodegradable.

 Most people don’t think anything about where their dog pees on a hike but it’s best to follow a few rules…